This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 Al-Qushayri also provides an interesting explanation of the esoteric symbolism of water in the path of love in his Risalah: Principles of Sufism:

 Why the purity of teeth?
 In Kabbalah the mouth signifies Da’ath, Marifah, sexual knowledge.
 To be pure in speech is to handle the sexual energy wisely, since sex and the throat connect through the spine.
-Everyone knows that adolescent boys acquire deep voices due to puberty, and likewise adolescent girls develop their voice further due to the maturation of the sexual organs.
+Everyone knows that adolescent boys acquire deep voices due to puberty, and likewise adolescent girls develop their voice further due to the maturation of the sexual organs and the development of hormones.

 Al-Qushayri continues to explain the nature of divine eroticism and water:

 Others say that since hubab is a word for the excess water that results from a heavy rain, mahabbah came to mean the heart’s boiling and stirring with the thirst and excitement of meeting the Beloved.
-Still others say the word is derived from habab al-ma, the greater part of a body of water, because love is the object of most of the heart’s concerns. —Al-Risalah, Al-Qushayri
+Still others say the word is derived from habab al-ma, the greater part of a body of water, because love is the object of most of the heart’s concerns. —Al-Risalah: Principles of Sufism

 Who is the Beloved?
 It is the Being.
 Yet a husband finds the Being present in his wife, and vice versa.
 In Christian terms, every man views his wife as the Divine Mother, Miriam, while every woman views her husband as the Divine Father, Joseph.